marin-m/SongRec/README.md

 cargo run --release
 ```

-You will then find the project's binary (that you will be able to move or execute directly) at `target/release/songrec`.
+For the latter, you will then find the project's binary (that you will be able to move or execute directly) at `target/release/songrec`.

 ## Sample usage